Developmental Surveillance & Screening:

 Developmental monitoring is an integral part of well-child care.

 About 16-18% of all children have disabilities such as intellectual disability, motor disorders, and speech and language disorders.
 Only half of children with developmental disabilities are identified prior to school entry.
+And fewer than one in five are enrolled in early intervention services before the age of three years.
 Well-child exams in the first years of life are ideal for the detection of problems with a child’s development.

-Parents want and expect support and information on child development, as demonstrated by the Commonwealth Fund, the Healthy Steps Program, the North Carolina Access Project, and CHILD Profile surveys in Washington State.
+Parents want and expect support and information on child development, as demonstrated by the Commonwealth Fund, the Healthy Steps Program, the North Carolina Access Project, and CHILD Profile surveys in Washington State, among others.

 How to Monitor Development in the Primary Care Practice